nicomachtapps/yt-idea-finder/README.md

-# idea_finder
+# Idea Finder

-A Flutter application for collaborating on ideas
+A Flutter application for sharing and voting on ideas

 ## TODOs

-Integrate Firebase to persist and sync data bewtween all users
+Integrate Firebase to persist and sync data between all users